 There was one argument that the same requirement does not apply to political party candidates and this requirement was unfair.
 The suggestion by the IEC that independent candidates should be allowed to contest elections in all provinces but their votes should not be aggregated as this would be unfair.
 Another argument was that IC should either run for a province or national but not both or several provinces.

 Should there be signature requirements in 31B(3)(a) for Independents as compared to none for party candidates?
+Should political parties require signatures.

 There was one argument that political party candidates are not required to provide proof of support by providing signatures of supporters.
 This would be unfair to require it from independent candidates and this might discourage them to contest the elections.
 The one opposing view is that signatures should be required to show support or maybe the requirement should be extended to political parties.
 There was also a concern during the public hearings about the long ballot paper.
 There was a need for independent candidates to show support